 - Kosher salt

-- Soak planks for an hour or more.
+- Soak planks in hot tap water for at least 15 minutes.
 Preheat Grill.
 Medium-High Heat.
 350-400 degrees F. Prep.
 Carefully split squash down the middle, scoop out seeds.
 Rub cut side of squash with salt and chili powder.

 - Place squash, sliced and seasoned side down, on soaked plank.
 Place planks on preheated grill, and close the lid.
 Grill for 50-60 minutes.